2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>b20f12e4-c5de-5f02-80c7-b7fc6cadd3ac</chapterId>

-That's it, your community is launched, and now you have one or more communication channels (Telegram and/or Matrix, for example)!
+That's it, your community is launched, and now you have one or more communication channels (such as Telegram and/or Matrix)!

 However, for the time being, you are alone.
 So, you will have to **do some communication**.

-It is indeed obvious that if no one can access your communication channels, on which you regularly post information (date of next meeting, projects, etc.), your work will be in vain.
-This is why **social networks--and some specific platforms, which we will discuss later--will play a predominant role in the development of your community**.
+It is indeed obvious that if no one can access your communication channels, on which you regularly post information (such as dates of next meetings, projects, etc.), your work will be in vain.
+This is why **social networks - and some specific platforms, which we will discuss later - will play a predominant role in the development of your community**.

 Among these social networks, **Twitter is positioned as almost essential in the world of Bitcoin**.
 In this sense, it seems important **to have a profile on this platform**; even if its centralization and development are far from correct.